Git push usage

 # update the existing commit message

-git push --force origin master
+git push --force origin main

 The above example assumes it is being executed on an existing repository with a commit history.

 git commit --amend is used to update the previous commit.
 The amended commit is then force pushed using the